syednazrulhasan/nginx_php_mysql_dockerized/README.md

 </html>
 ```

-The following is a simple `docker-compose.yml` that facilitates the dockerization of Nginx/PHP/MySQL
+The following is a simple `docker-compose.yml` that facilitates the dockerization of Nginx/PHP/MySQL in one go
 #### `docker-compose.yml`
 ```
   version: "3.9"